tea2x/zksnark-poc/README.md

 A step by step guidelines to build a simple zksnark.

 ### Problem
-Asume we have a prover A and a Verifier B.
+Assume we have a prover A and a Verifier B.

 Can A input a number x and make B believe that x > 18 without telling B what that number is?